zslabs/zslabs/src/articles/hello-kirby.md

 ### Templating

 Every tool has its crutch and more often than not, it comes down to theming.
 Luckily, I never felt constricted with how I organized my content or files with Kirby.
 Separating logic/presentation (which I am a strong advocate for) was a welcomed addition to how Kirby has created its tutorials and examples.
 Another great thing, asset control.
 Since Kirby doesn't impose any base CSS/JS, I was free to build this site as I saw fit.
-This site was built with [Codekit](http://incident57.com/codekit/), taking advantage of its compiler to minify/concatenate my SASS and JS files.
+This site was built with [Codekit](http://incident57.com/codekit/), taking advantage of its compiler to minify/concatenate my Sass and JS files.
 What this means is a more organized local environment with all the benefits of serving my assets quickly to readers.

 ### Conclusion